TylerGorshing/Mortgage-Calculator-1.0/README.md

 - Become more comfortable writing code in the Python language by creating a simple program that is usable and has a clear function
 - Learn how to write data to a text file using the `with` keyword and a context manager

+## About the Code

+I’m writing this README several months after completing this project, and looking back, I can see how far I’ve come as a programmer.
+The code above is very simple.
+The only way to run the program is to navigate to the appropriate directory and running the code in the terminal.
+There’s no python version number specified, there’s no error handling, and the program probably has floating point rounding errors.
+The program doesn't even have a single function definition or custom classes.
+It simply runs the code from top to bottom and hopes the user can provide the correct input.

+I did, however, achieve my learning goals.
+This program uses both a `for` loop and a `while` loop, `if…else` conditional statements, and string formatting.
+It has a clear purpose, and is functional.
+There is also a context manager that opens and writes data to a file using the `with` keyword.
+I didn’t fully understand context managers at the time, but at least I was using them to accomplish tasks in a program.

 ## Running the Program

 Running the program requires navigating to the correct directory in the terminal launching the program with the `python` or `python3` command, depedning on how your environment is set up.
 Upon launch, the user is asked for input, the program then calculates some values and saves the output to a text file in the same directory.